 While this is completely up to you, there is a compelling reason to consider changing all of your bulbs at one time.
 Color temperature varies between LEDs and other types of bulbs.
 Because of this, mixing different types of bulbs can create a disorienting effect.
 For something like a desk lamp, this effect is minimal, however, when lighting spaces within a facility, it’s wise to stick with a single type of bulb from the same manufacturer, as this will create a more consistent quality of light.

 Looking for the most efficient lighting for your business?
 Batteries Plus can help.
 Not only do we have access to thousands of unique power and lighting products, we also take an active role in recommending the best possible solutions for your particular needs.
-Fill out a Letter of Participation to learn more about the time and money-saving perks available to you through your E&I membership.
+Learn more about the time and money-saving perks available to you through your E&I membership.